boudra/jaxon/README.md

 ## Benchmarks

-Jaxon (using the NIF parser) is faster than all other mainstream Erlang/Elixir JSON parsers, including: *Jiffy, Poison and Jason*
+Jaxon (using the NIF parser) is faster than all other popular Erlang/Elixir JSON parsers, including: **Jiffy, Poison and Jason**

 To run the benchmarks, execute: